rakvat/transform-social.org/content/en/texts/cybersyn.md

 The core components of cybernetic systems are communication and feedback.
 As this is just 2 years after the
 <a href="https://en.wikipedia.org/wiki/ARPANET" target="__blank">ARPANET</a>,
 there is no such thing as the Internet at the time.
-Also, Chile did not have enough computers at that time to create a network.
+Also, Chile did not have enough computers to create a network.
 Luckily, someone on the team found some unused Telex-machines so they built a network of those.
 Telex-machines are predecessors of fax machines that were connected to the telephone network but could only send text messages.